Ben Chester White: Death and afterward

-Ben Chester White was murdered by James L. Jones, Claude Fuller, and Ernest Avants of the KKK on June 10, 1966; he is buried in Southwood Lodge Church Cemetery, Natchez, Mississippi.
+Ben Chester White was murdered by James L. Jones, Claude Fuller, and Ernest Avants of the Ku Klux Klan on June 10, 1966; he is buried in Southwood Lodge Church Cemetery, Natchez, Mississippi.
 After buying Ben Chester White a soda, the three men took him into the Homochitto National Forest, ostensibly to help them find a lost dog, where he was shot eighteen times, dumped into Pretty Creek; the murderers burned the car in a planter's driveway across the county.
 Jones would be the one to soon after confess to the crime.
 Fuller and Jones were indicted but never tried, and Avants was acquitted (White's family later won a financial judgment that was never paid).
-Avants was retried and imprisoned later.